Uniform Rental Services

-- The Indy site began working on something that requires two of its workers to wear flame resistant (FR) coveralls.
+- The Indy site began working on something that requires two of its workers to wear flame-resistant (FR) coveralls.
 During the weekly delivery, the site’s HR manager tracked down the route person and explained the new requirement.
 The route person, happy to help, presented the HR manager with two FR coverall options—both name brand—and neglected to present the 40% less expensive non-name brand options.
 The HR manager approved the name brand option for these two employees.

-- Still at the Indy site, a few weeks later, the other employees noticed the two employees who needed FR coveralls were wearing name brand.
-Now they wanted to wear name brand; suddenly, the employees started voicing myriad “problems” with their non-name brand uniforms.
-Overwhelmed by the constant complaints, the HR manager decided to replace the other employees’ uniforms with name brand uniforms.
+- Still at the Indy site, a few weeks later, the other employees noticed the two employees who needed FR coveralls were wearing name brands.
+Now they wanted to wear name brands; suddenly, the employees started voicing myriad “problems” with their non-name brand uniforms.
+Overwhelmed by the constant complaints, the HR manager decided to replace the other employees’ uniforms with name-brand uniforms.
 While the route person was honest with the HR manager about the increased costs for name brand uniforms, they didn’t disclose the variable charges that would result from the transition: new emblem and makeup fees, full buyback of the shirts, and substantially higher loss/ruin charges for items either not found or found to be damaged upon changeout.

 - At the Albuquerque facility, the route person presented the “latest and greatest” premium floor mats to their contact and again offered a free trial, changing out standard mats for the fancy new ones.
 Buried with other priorities, the site contact thought little of it…and never checked the invoices when, a month later, the premium mats ended up on the bills—at 250% higher rates than those of the original mats.

 - Up at the Detroit facility, the operations manager flagged down the route person, “We’re starting to run out of shop towels before our weekly deliveries!”
-The route-person took note and increased towel inventory by 20%.
+The route person took note and increased towel inventory by 20%.
 What was not known by the operations manager is that up to this point, out of a 10,000-towel inventory, the route person had been delivering only 30%, or 3,000 towels.
-However, per the contract, the supplier had been billing for a minimum 50% of inventory, or 5,000 towels.
+However, per the contract, the supplier had been billing for a minimum of 50% of inventory, or 5,000 towels.
 Instead of keeping towel inventory the same and actually delivering 50% of the existing inventory (as they had been paying for all along), the route person increased towel inventory to 12,000 and continued delivering only 30% (now 3,600) while billing for 50% (now 6,000).
-The Detroit facility ended up paying more for towels because of a higher inventory that did not need increased in the first place.
+The Detroit facility ended up paying more for towels because of a higher inventory that did not need to be increased in the first place.

 The increases bled into the account instance by instance, slowly and steadily over a three-year contract.
 And slowly but surely, the efforts you put into that last agreement were rendered less and less impactful.